 Before making any decisions and blaming anyone for the breach, it is essential to assess the situation thoroughly.

 Find out the nature of the breach and how damaging it could be for you or your clientele.
-Also, analyse if there are any further loopholes in your cyber security; if there are, you must take measures to remove them.
+Also, analyse any further loopholes in your cyber security; if there are, you must take measures to remove them.

 Plan a Response Strategy

-Your second step should be to plan out a solid response strategy against the data breaches.
-Firstly, get as much information as you can so that you are aware of all the threats.
+Your second step should be to plan a solid response strategy against data breaches.
+Firstly, get as much information as possible to be aware of all the threats.

 Secondly, you should plan how to communicate the situation to your customers.
-It would require you to think about what would be their significant concerns and what you can offer them as compensation.
+It would require you to consider their significant concerns and what you can offer them as compensation.

 As they say, communication is the key, so you should set up a group for communication.
 Communicate as clearly and consistently to your customers and stakeholders as possible.

 Be honest and transparent while briefing them about the situation and taking responsibility for the data breach.
-Also, if there are further developments in the whole scenario, you should communicate them right away.
+Also, if there are further developments in the whole scenario, you should communicate them immediately.